icanwalkonwater/ModularBot/README.md

 Polyglot.export("class", MyJSModule);
 ```

-You don't need to explicitly extend anything but ModularBot will act like you are extending `Module`
+You don't need to explicitly extend anything but the framework will act like you are extending `Module`
 like any other module and will call the corresponding lifecycle hooks with the same signature as
 declared in the `Lifecycle` interface.
+> If you haven't declared the callback methods, they will not be called.

 In order for your module to work, you need to write a wrapper in Java to interact with it.